 I visited the Picasso museum on my first visit to Barcelona.
 It is located in La Ribera neighborhood, close to Jaume I metro stop L4 (yellow.)

 I didn’t buy a ticket in advance and waited 1 hour outside.
 Once inside, I roamed the rooms of the former Picasso house but I mainly found sketches, etch drawings and a few minor pieces.
-I wasn’t impressed at all and therefore I recommend to not visit it on your 3 days in Barcelona.
+I wasn’t impressed at all and therefore I recommend not visit it on your 3 days in Barcelona.
 Unless you’re a huge Picasso fan of course.

 Camp Nou visit